erszcz/mlp/README.md

     for BOSH identify the BOSH session ID

--   use the `mlp` filter, but first grep using your process/session IDs from the previous point to filter out irrelevant lines:
+-   use the `mlp` filter, but first grep using your process/session IDs from the previous point to filter out irrelevant lines (c2s and receiver process IDs used in this example):

         grep -E '<0.1180.0>|<0.1179.0>' ejabberd.log | mlp

 ## Example

-This script takes this:
+This script takes this (BOSH session ID used in this example):

 ```
 $ cat log/ejabberd.log | grep b851f0c040b750f263baa1437b4c04bb215c7762